YahnisElsts/wp-extension-meta/README.md

 A PHP library for parsing WordPress plugin and theme metadata.
 Point it at a ZIP package and it will:

-- Tell you whether it contains a plugin or a theme,
+- Tell you whether it contains a plugin or a theme.
-- Give you the metadata from the comment header (Version, Description, Author URI, ...),
+- Give you the metadata from the comment header (Version, Description, Author URI, etc).
-- Parse readme.txt into a list of headers and sections,
+- Parse readme.txt into a list of headers and sections.
-- Convert readme text from Markdown to HTML (optional).
+- Convert readme.txt contents from Markdown to HTML (optional).

 Basic usage
 -----------

-Extracting plugin metadata:
+Extract plugin metadata:

 ```
 require 'wp-extension-meta/extension-meta.php';